-Non-Consensual Sexual Intercourse (NCSI) is: any sexual intercourse, however slight, with any object, by a person upon another person that is without consent and/or by force Intercourse includes:

-vaginal or anal penetration by a penis, object, tongue, or finger, and oral copulation (mouth to genital contact), no matter how slight the penetration or contact.
+Non-Consensual Sexual Intercourse (NCSI) is: any sexual intercourse, however slight, with any object, by a person upon another person that is without consent and/or by force Intercourse includes: vaginal or anal penetration by a penis, object, to vaginal or anal penetration by a penis, object, tongue, or finger, and oral copulation (mouth to genital contact), no matter how slight the penetration or contact.

 Victims of sexual assault (NCSC or NCSI) should immediately take action to preserve any possible evidence.
 Students are encouraged to report sexual assault to the campus Title IX Coordinator, the campus Sexual Assault Response Team (SART), or the Vice President for Student Services.
 Additionally, the university encourages students who have experienced sexual assault to contact the Grand Junction Police Department to report the crime.
-If any person needs assistance contacting police, the Sexual Assault Response Team (SART), Vice President for Student Services, or Title IX Coordinator can assist in contacting law enforcement or learning more about law enforcement options.
+If any person need assistance contacting police, the Sexual Assault Response Team (SART), Vice President for Student Services, or Title IX Coordinator can assist in contacting law enforcement or learning more about law enforcement options.
 Whether or not the person chooses to notify and seek assistance from campus authorities and/or law enforcement is their decision.
 The contact information for the above organizations is as follows: